The Strategic Compass

 What is a Business Capability Map?

-At its core, a business capability map is a visual representation of the stable, foundational abilities an organization needs to execute its business model.
+At its core, a business capability map is a visual representation of the stable, foundational abilities an organisation needs to execute its business model.
 Unlike an org chart (which shows people) or a process map (which shows workflows), a capability map focuses on outcomes.

 Process